 The Digestive Health Benefits of Water

-But getting enough water doesn’t just help you regulate how much you eat -- it helps you digest it properly, as well.
+But getting enough water doesn’t just help you regulate how much you eat.
+It helps you digest it properly, too.

 “Water allows your kidneys to function properly and filter everything they need to, and allows us to eliminate effectively and not be constipated,” Melton says.
 “People who don’t get enough fluids in their diet tend to be constipated.”

 And that’s not all.
-The single biggest cause of painful kidney stones is chronic dehydration.
+There are several causes of kidney stones and chronic dehydration is a significant one.
 When you don’t get enough water, calcium and other minerals build up in your urine and are harder for your body to filter out.
 They can form the crystals that make up kidney and urinary stones.

 Doctors who specialize in pediatric kidney problems report seeing more kidney stones in children in recent years, and they believe it’s because of a combination of factors.
 Many kids aren’t drinking enough water.
 Also, many kids are overweight and eat a poor diet.